stitionai/devika/README.md

 4. **JavaScript Execution**: Playwright enables Devika to execute JavaScript code within the browser context, allowing for dynamic interactions and data retrieval.
 5. **Screenshot Capture**: Devika can capture screenshots of the web pages visited, which can be useful for visual reference or debugging purposes.

-The browser interaction module empowers Devika to gather information from the web, interact with online resources, and incorporate real-time data into its decision-making and code generation processes.
+The browser interaction module empowers Devika to gather information from the web, interact with online resources, and incorporate real-time data into its decision-making and code-generation processes.

 ### Code Writing

-Devika's code writing module generates code based on the plan, research findings, and user requirements.
+Devika's code-writing module generates code based on the plan, research findings, and user requirements.
 The process involves the following steps:

 1. **Language Selection**: Devika identifies the programming language specified by the user or infers it based on the project context.
 2. **Code Structure Generation**: Based on the plan and language-specific patterns, Devika generates the high-level structure of the code, including classes, functions, and modules.